Nonisothermal Richards flow in porous media with cross diffusion: Introduction

 \subsection{The physical quantities and main assumptions}

 We consider a nonisothermal Richards flow process with cross-diffusion effects in a porous reservoir $\Omega \subset \R^3$, which is a bounded Lipshitz domain, with a nondeformable skeleton.
 The time interval of interest is $(0,\mathcal{T})$ and $\mathcal{Q} = \Omega \times (0,\mathcal{T})$.
+The indexes $w,n,s$ correspond to the wetting (water) phase, the non-wetting (air) phase, and the skeleton.
+The Richards model we are considering is a simplified two-phase flow in a porous medium in which the air pressure is assumed to be constant.
+It is applicable in the upper layers of the soil with a well connected pore network.
+Since air is much more mobile than water and is in constant contact with the atmosphere, it can react almost immediately to any change in pressure, resulting in an almost constant air pressure.
+Since the air phase is assumed to be homogeneous and there is no mass transfer between the phases, it can be eliminated from the system.\\ {\sf The porosity function:} By $\Phi$ we denote the porosity of the domain $\Omega$, i.e. the volume of the pore space in unit volume of a continuum.
+We assume that the porosity $\Phi : \Omega\to [0,1]$ is a Lebesgue-measurable function such that

-The indexes $w,n,s$ correspond to the wetting (water) phase, the non-wetting (air) phase, and the skeleton. \\ {\sf The temperature:} $T = T(x,t)$ stands for the temperature in $\Omega$.
-We assume that the temperature is locally in a heat equilibrium state, i.e. $T_w = T_n = T_s = T$.\\ {\sf The phase pressures:} by $p_w = p(x,t)$ we denote the water pressure while $p_n = p_{at}$ represents the constant air-pressure.\\ {\sf The water mass density:} $\rho_w = \rho(T,p)$.
-We assume that the water phase is a mixture of $N$ different components.
-We denote the mass density of the $i-$th water component by $\rho_i$, for $i=1,\ldots,N$.
-It holds that $\rho = \sum_{i=1}^N \rho_i$.
-Moreover, let be $\vec\rho = (\rho_1,\ldots,\rho_N)$.\\ {\sf The saturation functions:} By $S_w = S(x,t)$ we denote the water saturation in $\Omega$.\\ {\sf The energy densities of the water-phase and skeleton energy:} By $E_w$ we denote the energy density of the water phase.
-We assume that the skeleton energy density $E_s$ depends on the temperature only, i.e. $E_s = E_s(T)$.
-Following \cite{JKKP19} the total energy density $E_f$ is given by
+{\sf The temperature:} $T = T(x,t)$ stands for the temperature in $\Omega$.
+We assume that the medium is locally in a heat equilibrium state, i.e. $T_w = T_n = T_s = T$.\\ {\sf The phase pressures:} Standardly, $p_w $ denotes the water pressure while $p_n = p_{at}$ represents the constant air-pressure.
+Throughout this article, for the water pressure we take

-By denoting with $e$ the specific internal energy, we have $E_w = (\rho e)$.\\ {\sf The capillary pressure:} The constitutive equation relating the capillary pressure $P_c$ to the water-phase saturation $S$ is classically given as an algebraic relationship between $P_c$ and $S$: $P_c(S) = p_n - p_w = p_{at} - p$.
+{\sf The water saturation.} By $S_w = S(x,t)$ we denote the water saturation in $\Omega$.
+Water saturation refers to the fraction of the pore space in a porous medium that is filled with water. \\ {\sf The capillary pressure:} The constitutive equation relating the capillary pressure $P_c$ to the water saturation $S$ is classically given as an algebraic relationship between $P_c$ and $S$, i.e. $P_c(S) = p_n - p_w$.
 A detailed discussion of this relationship can be found e.g. in \cite{Bear68}.
-The relationship between $P_c$ and $S$ has been generalized on the basis of thermodynamical arguments by Gray and Hassanizadeh \cite{HassGrey93}.
-They derived an extended relationship, which, in the case of Richards flow and after scaling, can be written in the form
+The relationship between $P_c$ and $S$ has been generalized on the basis of thermodynamical arguments by Gray and Hassanizadeh \cite{HassGrey93} (see also \cite{CaoPop16}).